 A 2015-2016 report by Infosys and the Future Foundation published survey results that show that Millennials, in particular those who are 16 to 25, are anxious about their jobs.
 Many don’t want to work for a startup.
 The common response in the survey was that they don’t like the risk and excitement anymore.
 They want the stability of a corporate job.

 Infosys also found that 40 percent of Millennials think their job will be outsourced or replaced by a robot and other automation within the next five years.
-That creates an even greater sense of insecurity.
+For example, if they work with database management they may wonder why the business hasn’t simply brought in an ipaas, or Integration Platform as a Service, package instead, and that creates an even greater sense of insecurity.
 This age group walks in the door with a dark cloud hanging over their heads.
 They tend to view a job as remarkably transient, and think that it will likely lead to another job within a few months or even weeks.

 To address the Millennial need for stability, the mortgage company executive must come to grips with the fact that a 3-4 year “tour of duty” may be all that they can expect from the Millennial new hire.
 And that odds of retaining a Millennial for the “full tour” increases substantially when they receive training and development opportunities.
 The Infosys survey found that 80 percent of Millennials view training as incredibly important.
 It’s a driver for their success.
 They view their future at a company as wholly dependent on the skills they learn and the education available.
 If they are not constantly learning new skills, they will cut short their tour.